 MassDOT filed the SEIR in April and comments are due to the Secretary by May 9.
 The SEIR outlines potential environmental, infrastructure and construction impacts, including a draft Construction Management Plan and proposed mitigation measures.
 MassDOT also held a public hearing on the 25% design of the project on April 1, 2014, and outlined plans for the roadway and bridge replacement elements of the project.
-Pending approval of the SEIR, MassDOT plans to put the project out for construction bids in Summer 2014.
+On May 16, the Certificate of the Secretary of Energy and Environmental Affairs on the SEIR was issued, with a determination that the SEIR adequately and properly complies with MEPA.
+MassDOT plans to put the project out for construction bids in Summer 2014.

 The Silver Line Gateway project is the outcome of MassDOT’s recently completed Alternatives Analysis, which reviewed the potential benefits, costs and impacts of high-quality bus rapid transit (BRT) service for Chelsea and East Boston.
 MassDOT presented the recommended alternative—the busway to Mystic Mall—at the September 19 public meeting at Chelsea City Hall.
 The preferred alternative was projected to have the fastest travel times, largest number of new transit riders, and overall highest ridership.
 The preferred alternative was also the product of an extensive civic engagement effort focused on residents, businesses, community organizations and elected officials in Chelsea and Boston.